-Singapore free zones
+Singapore free zones in 2023

 Since 2003, Healy Consultants assists our Clients registering their company and doing business with Singapore’s free trade zones (FTZs), in order to benefit from numerous tax advantages and easier custom compliance requirements when exporting abroad.
 Singapore’s free trade zones are indeed an attractive option for foreign companies looking for a hub from where to distribute their products globally.

 - The Singapore free zones (or FTZs) are estates offering storage facilities to both foreign and local companies.
 The Singapore authorities currently operate nine FTZs: i) Brani Terminal ii) Keppel District Park iii) Pasir Panjang Terminal iv) Sembawang Wharves v) Tanjong Pagar Terminal & Keppel Terminal vi) Jurong Port vii) The Changi Airport Group viii) Airport logistics Park of Singapore and ix) Changi Airport Terminal Complex;

 - Companies registered in a Singapore free trade zone benefit from numerous advantages including: i) no permit is required for the transshipment of non-controlled goods ii) no custom duties and iii) no GST on products imported in a FTZ, provided these products are thereafter re-exported (not sold locally);

 - Singapore free zones also provide an ideal storage solution thanks to i) Singapore’s excellent transportation infrastructure ii) simplified customs procedures and iii) their convenient location, close the Singapore Ports Terminals and Changi International Airport, which appeals to entrepreneurs running a trading and shipping businesses.